Bear Creek Township, Hancock County, Illinois

 Bear Creek Township is one of twenty-four townships in Hancock County, Illinois, USA.
 As of the 2020 census, its population was 340 and it contained 153 housing units.

-Vineyard History
+History

+Bear Creek Township was one of the original 19 townships of Hancock County, drawn to correspond to Town 4 North Range 7 West of the fourth principal meridian.
+It took its name from its principal stream, Bear Creek.

 In the 1860s and 1870s, the grapes grown in Bear Creek at the vineyard of Gabriel Morlot were well known in the state.
 They won first place at the 17th Annual Illinois State Fair in 1869 in the categories of "Best Two Bottles of Catawba, Product of this State", "Best Two Bottles of Clinton, Product of this State", and "Best Two Bottles of Concord, Product of this State", earning three silver medals.

 Geography

 According to the 2021 census gazetteer files, Bear Creek Township has a total area of 36.32 sqmi, of which 36.26 sqmi (or 99.83%) is land and 0.06 sqmi (or 0.17%) is water.